LineGM/LineGM/README.md

 My major: Informatics and computer engineering.
 Artificial intelligence and CAD.

-Also, I am a alumnus (intra platform) of the Kazan branch of School 21, which is sponsored by the largest national IT company, Sberbank.
+Also, I am a alumnus of the Kazan branch of School 21 (intra platform), which is sponsored by the largest national IT company, Sberbank.
 My nickname is Lhanna there.

 <div id="badges" align="center">
   <a href="https://t.me/LineGM">